The Petit Lenormand deck is available now. Limited stock

 The couple's social life becomes a battleground for recurring confrontations.

-In the romantic realm, Garden and Whip can describe a couple deeply embedded in a network of friends, an extended family, or a lively social environment, but where tensions often arise during outings or public situations.
+In the romantic realm, Garden and Whip can describe a couple deeply embedded in a network of friends, an extended family, or a vibrant social environment, but where tensions often arise during outings or public situations.
 Disputes can erupt over how to behave in front of others, about acquaintances, or about what is said in society.
 Sometimes, arguments flare up afterward, upon returning from an evening, regarding a misunderstood word or an attitude deemed inappropriate.
-The Sun in quintessence invites to remember what initially brought joy in sharing together.
-Bouquet encourages to take gentle actions, to compliment more, and to care about how one presents each other in public.
+The Sun in quintessence invites us to remember what initially brought joy in sharing together.
+Bouquet encourages gentle actions, to offer more compliments, and to care about how one presents each other in public.

 Work and vocation